-Something else to note is that the easier it is for your phone to get these signals, the less work it has to do searching.
+Something else to note is that the easier it is for your phone to get these signals, the less work it has to do the searching.
 What that means is that if you are in very open areas, your GPS feature will easily communicate with the satellites and determine your location faster.
 However, if you are in an enclosed area, like a building covered with a metal roof or underground, connecting with satellite signals will be harder, hence, your phone will remain in a search mode, which consumes more battery.

 The stronger the signal, the lesser the battery consumed.
 Research has shown that while poor signal strength can consume over 35 percent more battery, your phone won’t lose more than 13 percent where there is a strong signal.

-What will happen to your phone battery?
+What will happen to your iPhone battery?

 With location services turned on, because of the constant search and refreshing going on, your phone won’t be able to go to sleep.
 Receiving signals from one satellite takes some seconds, could be as much as 30 seconds; and when it attempts to connect with several signals, that could take some minutes (up to 12 minutes or more).

 Another factor to consider is the fact that when using each of these apps that require the GPS feature, you are probably doing some other things, and they all add up to the battery drain.
 For instance, when using a map app for navigation, apart from the constant tracking and relaying of your location information, your screen would most likely be on so you can keep looking at the map as you navigate.
 That adds screen brightness and Internet services to the equation.
 So, there is no reason for us to blame only the GPS feature for the battery drain.

 What to do to save your device battery?